Lightweight Model Attribution and Detection of Synthetic Speech via Audio Residual Fingerprints: Methodology

 As an alternative to the correlation-based scoring method \( s_{\operatorname{cor}} \) defined in Section~\ref{subsec:related_work_fingerprint}, we propose a scoring method based on the Mahalanobis distance, which accounts for correlations between features.
 Given a test sample \( x_{\mathrm{test}} \), we compare its residual vector \( \mathcal{R}_{\mathrm{test}} \) to the fingerprint \( \hat{\mathcal{F}} \) via:

 where \( \Sigma^{-1} \) is the inverse covariance matrix of the training residuals.
-This distance accounts for feature variance and correlation, enabling more robust attribution.
-It has proven effective in tasks like out-of-domain detection~\cite{Podolskiy_2021_AAAI, Behrendt_2024_journal}.
+Unlike simple correlation scores, this distance normalizes deviations by the feature covariance structure, making it sensitive to model-specific residual patterns even when features are correlated.
+Such covariance-aware scoring has proven effective in related tasks such as out-of-domain detection (OOD)~\cite{Podolskiy_2021_AAAI, Behrendt_2024_journal}, and here it provides a more robust basis for synthesis model attribution.